TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 ## `addLiteral()`

-Creates an new literal and adds it to the RATT Record under the specified key.
+Creates an new literal and adds it to the Record under the specified key.

 This transformation can be used in the following 3 ways: